matthewnyee/wordsearch/README.md

 # Wordsearch

-Program which searches for words in a wordback
+Program which searches for words in a wordbank.

+## How to:

+$ make
+$ ./ws2 input1.txt
+$ ./ws2 input2.txt

+OR

+Create own text file to serve as wordbank.
+First line should list dimension of wordbank.
+Second line is blank.
+Wordbank should begin on third line, to dimensions specified by first line.
+$ ./ws2 new_wordbank.txt